maielhadad99/Mai-Portfolio/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib,RandomForest,KNN

 **Project Objective:** In this project we are provided with multiple instances of diabetes parameters and we are also provided with their classification as positive or negative .
-We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .
+We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbor points .

 **Quantifiable result:** We could Classify the  diabetes parameters as positive or negative with an accuracy of 84.5% .